webplatform/docs-wpd/Projects/SSO/Improvements_roadmap/index.md

 === Proposed solution steps ===

 To solve the possible exploit, let’s revisit the original steps described in [[WPD:Projects/SSO/Login Workflows#Starting a session by communicating with accounts server]].
-Differences are shown in '''bold'''.
+Differences are shown in '''bold''', removed steps has been <s>crossed out</s>.

 * In the accounts server:
 ** '''Encode the sessionToken in some way with a shared secret key (e.g. using HMAC256)'''